Charter Amendments Impacting Public Safety

 |Council is given adequate resources to support its legislative/policymaking, oversight, and constituent services function||Department heads serve for terms that run concurrent with the elective term for the Mayor|

-This Amendment has been approved and submitted to the City Council for ballot language for the November 2021 general election.
+This Amendment has been reviewed by the City Council for ballot language and will appear on the ballot as:

 Learn more about the role and function of the Charter Commission in city government.

 2021 Department of Public Safety Amendment – City Question 2